 Zeal does Barcelona 2017 was certainly an experience none of us will ever forget.
 Here are some of our favourite moments of the trip.

 Barcelona was such an amazing time, I loved it from the beginning to the end!
-I really enjoyed the painting class, I never knew I was such an artist but I also really enjoyed the time we spent eating together – I laughed so many times to the point my head started hurting.
-Barcelona brought us closer together as a team, I am genuinely heartbroken I won’t be seeing the Leeds team every day!
+I really enjoyed the painting class, I never knew I was such an artist but I also loved the time we spent eating together – I laughed hards so many times to the point my head started hurting.
+Barcelona brought us closer together as a team and I am genuinely heartbroken I won’t be seeing the Leeds team every day!

 Witnessing my first erotic shoot was up there as a strong contender, but I think cycling along the beach front watching the sun setting wins.
 I remember feeling so lucky and content.

 Dinner at the observatory, the giggle fits in the fancy room, Zeal getting told off for walking on the slippery roof and clapping during everyone else’s dinner speech – it was a shame they took our wine away after all that!